lapism/search/README.md

 # SearchView

-Next version 3.0 will be released in April or May 2016 with changes and fixes.
+Next version 3.0 will be released in May/June 2016 with changes and fixes.

 If you want to be prepared for next release then test version
 # 0.3